A strategy is not a plan, it’s a theory on how you’re going to win.

 Defining what the “right” capabilities are for your business

-There are some capabilities that will get you much closer to winning and others that won’t.
+Some capabilities will get you closer to winning, while others won’t.

-After analyzing hundreds of companies, I believe the majority of capabilities can be boiled down into three main buckets:
+After analyzing hundreds of companies, I believe most capabilities can be boiled down into three main buckets:

 Let's break these down.